Hyper broadband IR filter

 Unlike optical filters, severe specifications and performances are generally required

-(sometimes ~ 5.6μm) is necessary, because HgCdTe detectors are sensitive across
+(sometimes ~ 5.6μm) is necessary, because HgCdTe detector is sensitive across

 a wide range of wavelengths.

-Using environment in vacuum and cryogenic condition also requires IR filter to be
+Using in vacuum and cryogenic environment also requires IR filters to be made of

-Eventually many and thick layers of interference film are necessary to be coated on
+Eventually many and thick layers of interference films are necessary to be coated

 Recently, thermal blocking filter is often asked as well as Mauna Kea Observatories Y, J, H, Ks filters.